shestakoff/social_ntwks/README.md

 social_ntwks
 ============

-Repository with teaching materials for "Social Networks: Theory and Applications" class
+Repository with teaching materials for "Structural Analysis and Visualization of Networks" course